-An abandoned farmstead that was once selectively lumbered and cleared for agricultural purposes, Road’s End proves that, in time, the land can return to its former state.
+Once a farmstead that was selectively lumbered and cleared for agricultural purposes, Road's End proves that the land can return to its natural state if given the chance.
 A white pine forest now stands in an old field and pastures have become beaver meadows.

 Two gentle loop trails through the fields, forests, and along a brook quickly transport to you the "middle of nowhere."

-- The old cellar hole in the field, which serves as a breeding pond for wood frogs and spotted salamanders.
+- The old cellar hole in the field serves as a breeding pond for Wood Frogs and Spotted Salamanders.

-- Bear claw marks on American beech trees.
+- Bear claw marks can be seen on the American beech trees.

-- Rock walls, pine woodlands, beaver ponds and a previously harvested forest that provide clues to past land use and recovery.
+- Rock walls, pine woodlands, beaver ponds, and a previously harvested forest provide clues to past land use and nature's recovery.

 Free, donations appreciated